Quantum-inspired Chemical Rule for Discovering Topological Materials: Results and Discussion

 Following the screening strategy adopted in Ref.~\citenum{Ma36}, we excluded seven compounds from the candidate list, resulting in a refined set of 72 high-priority materials for subsequent first-principles validation.

 Of these, 66 materials had already been examined in Ref.~\citenum{Ma36}, where 56 were confirmed to be topological.
-We therefore concentrated our computational efforts on the six previously unvalidated candidates: Ca (SG 92), As$_2$Ta (SG 12), Ag$_3$Sb (SG 25), P$_3$Sc$_7$ (SG 186), Pd$_3$(PbS)$_2$(SG 199), and PdS$_4$U$_2$ (SG 43).
-For these compounds, DFT calculations were performed using the VASP package.\cite{kresse1993ab,kresse1996efficiency} Core and valence electrons were treated using the projector-augmented wave (PAW) method with a plane-wave cutoff energy of 600 eV.\cite{kresse1999from} Structural relaxations were conducted until forces were below 0.001 eV/{\AA} and total-energy changes were less than $10^{-8}$ eV.
-A $k$-mesh commensurate with each lattice was used, and all electronic structure calculations included SOC.
+We therefore concentrated our computational efforts on the six previously unvalidated candidates: Ca (SG 64), As$_2$Ta (SG 12), Ag$_3$Sb (SG 59), P$_3$Sc$_7$ (SG 186), Pd$_3$(PbS)$_2$(SG 166), and PdS$_4$U$_2$ (SG 43).
+For these compounds, DFT calculations were performed using the VASP package.\cite{kresse1993ab,kresse1996efficiency} Further computational details are provided in the Experiment Section.

-As shown in Fig.~\ref{fig:dft}, our calculations verified that five of these six compounds exhibit topological semimetal characteristics (Fig.~\ref{fig:dft}(a)–(e)), with PdS$_4$U$_2$ identified as a topologically trivial metal ((Fig.~\ref{fig:dft}(f)).
+{As shown in Figure~\ref{fig:dft}, our calculations verified that five of these six compounds exhibit topological characteristics (Figure~\ref{fig:dft}(a)-(e)), with PdS$_4$U$_2$ identified as a topologically trivial metal (Figure~\ref{fig:dft}(f)).
+It should be noted that quantitative band-gap values may depend on the choice of exchange-correlation functional.
+Nevertheless, the topological classifications presented here are supported by first-principles calculations and symmetry indicators from the open-access Topological Materials Database.\cite{Vergniory28,topomaterials} According to the Topological Materials Database, Ca (SG 64) is associated with the symmetry indices $Z_{2w,1} = Z_{2w,2} = Z_{2w,3} = 0$ and $Z_4 = 3$, while both As$_2$Ta (SG 12) and Ag$_3$Sb (SG 59) are listed with indices $Z_{2w,1} = Z_{2w,2} = Z_{2w,3} = 1$ and $Z_4 = 2$.
+Furthermore, Pd$_3$(PbS)$_2$ (SG 166) is classified in the database as a semimetal with a line crossing type.
+No entry was found for P$_3$Sc$_7$ (SG 186) in the database, highlighting the relevance of our first-principles calculations in identifying its topological characteristics.}

 Altogether, our quantum-inspired diagnostic framework successfully identified 61 topological materials: the 56 previously validated in Ref.~\citenum{Ma36} and five newly discovered through our approach.
 Furthermore, our method reduces the number of false positives by two relative to the screening workflow of Ref.~\citenum{Ma36}, achieving an overall prediction accuracy of 84.7\%.
+We view this improvement as a physically motivated extension of the classical topogivity framework, incorporating inter-element correlations to advance beyond the original approach.
+At the same time, we recognize that the higher accuracy may result from multiple factors, including differences in model architecture and training methodology.
+It is not that the original method has inherent flaws, but rather that extending the classical framework—motivated by quantum mechanical considerations—to include inter-element correlations can yield meaningful predictive gains.